THE FORTUNETELLING WIZARD SERIES IN ORDER:

 But, since it is equally common knowledge that the ways of wizards are also their own, it comes as no surprise to anyone that Hol and his tunic are curious and foolish enough to go find out.

-THE MINOTAUR OF THE BENEL LABYRINTH – An upcoming Fortunetelling Wizard novella!
+THE MINOTAUR OF THE BENEL LABYRINTH – A Fortunetelling Wizard novella available now!

 It is common knowledge that young bull minotaurs cannot resist unclaimed labyrinths, but it is certainly less of a common practice for a young bull minotaur to demand a city’s heir as a sacrifice when he comes to claim his labyrinth rights.